Arizona Rep. Rick Renzi Indicted for Fraud and Other Charges

 The prosecutors threw the book at him with charges ranging from conspiracy to insurance fraud.
 For a copy of the indictment, click here

-2 Responses to “Arizona Rep. Rick Renzi Indicted for Fraud and Other Charges”
+2 thoughts on “Arizona Rep. Rick Renzi Indicted for Fraud and Other Charges”

 Sinclair Broadcasting/Paxman/Vicki Iseman suggestion – whatever it amounts to.